 A key element in managing the collection creation process relies on identifying and developing trends.
 Trends in the fashion industry can come from a variety of places which include:

 To some extent the areas of influence are countless.
-Fast fashion companies are an example of organisations which started their growth by approaching fashion trends following a trickle-down approach, whereby many of their designs were inspired by haute-couture fashion collections.
-Over time, however, new trends influenced fashion firms, following a trickle-up approach (like for instance the Punk movement) or trickle across, where certain fashion choices adopted by a designer, were adopted by his\her competitors within the same price segment.
+Fast fashion companies are an example of organisations which started their massive growth by approaching fashion trends following a trickle-down approach, whereby many of their designs were inspired by haute-couture fashion collections.
+Over time, however, new trends influenced fashion firms, following a trickle-up approach (like for instance the Punk movement) or trickle across phenomena, where certain fashion choices adopted by one designer, were adopted by his\her competitors within the same price segment.

 MORE ARTICLES FROM OUR BLOG